 This kangaroo is a simple cut and paste paper craft that is fun for young children to make.
 It makes a great project for preschool and kindergarten kids and works well for an animals, letter K, marsupials or Australian theme.
 (He's holding a boomerang which is a wooden tool that was used by Australian Aborigines.)

 There is a small (single page) and larger (two templates) version to choose from.

 - something to color with if using the B&W version,

-- You can use brass tacks ("brads") instead of glue to attach the head, tail or arms if you want them to be moveable.
+- You can use brass fasteners ("brads") instead of glue to attach the head, tail or arms if you want them to be moveable.